Anthony Davis NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- The Magic allowed 42 rebounds on average last year, seventh in the NBA.
+- Conceding an average of 25.9 assists last year, the Magic were the 19th-ranked squad in the NBA.

-- The Magic allowed 25.9 assists per game last season (19th in the league).

-- The Magic gave up 13 made 3-pointers per game last year, 25th in the league in that category.
+- The Magic gave up 13.0 made 3-pointers per game last season, 25th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!